etho201/containers/README.md

     ```
     >**NOTE:** `$DATA_DIR` is any directory you want to mount from your host machine in order to make it accessible within the container.

-2. Exec into the ocntainer using `bash`:
+2. Exec into the container using `bash`:
     ```
     docker exec -it arch1 bash
     ```